-- Population served: Mendocino county residents, in particular those that are of a cultural group that experiences disparities in behavioral health services.
+- 1. Population served: Mendocino County residents, in particular behavioral health service providers and recipients.
+Particular feedback will be sought from historically underrepresented cultures and communities in Mendocino County and communities that are known to have additional access challenges and barriers.
 These can include cultural groups based on ethnicity, age, gender identity, or other cultural identities.
 This program will serve all ages. - 2.
-Services Provided: Improve the format of the Cultural Diversity Committee (CDC) Meetings utilizing Key Informant input from cultural leaders in the community.
-Test and practice strategies suggested by Key Informants and collect feedback from meeting participants about the success of strategies.
-Conduct at least three trainings per year on reducing disparities and promoting equity in behavioral health services in Mendocino County.
-Provide a stipend for individuals providing information and education based on their lived experience in Mendocino County.
-Include discussion and consideration of the immigrant and refugee experience and it's relation to trauma. - 3.
+Services Provided: The program will provide education and training opportunities.
+BHRS staff will facilitate Cultural Diversity Committee (CDC) Meetings utilizing input from cultural groups in the community.
+Conduct one to three trainings per year in order to increase knowledge, reduce stigma or discrimination, and/or facilitate dialogue about cultural groups. - 3.
 Program Goals: Decrease stigma through increased awareness and exposure to mental health services.
-Improve attendance and participation by the community in CDC meetings by making them more relevant to underserved cultural groups of consumers and the public.
-Identify an increased number of strategies to improve equity in behavioral health services.
-Identify increased opportunities to train behavioral health providers in community informed and evidence-based culturally responsive practices. - 4.
-Program Evaluation Methods: The program staff will conduct evaluation activities that meet the PEI requirements.
-The program will provide the County with data on the number of trainings completed, the number of committee meetings held, the number of Key Informant interviews conducted, the number of attendees at trainings/meetings, the results of satisfaction surveys completed following trainings/meetings, the number of stipends for cultural experts/cultural brokers, and the demographic composition of training participants.
+Reduce disparities and promote equity in behavioral health services in Mendocino County.
+Improve attendance and participation by the community in CDC meetings by making them more relevant and meaningful to underserved cultural groups of consumers and the public.
+Identify strategies to improve equity in behavioral health services.
+Identify opportunities to train behavioral health providers in community informed and evidence-based culturally responsive practices.

+4. Program Evaluation Methods: The program staff will conduct evaluation activities that meet the PEI requirements.
+The program will provide data on the number of trainings completed, the number of committee meetings held, the number of attendees at trainings/meetings, the results of satisfaction surveys completed following trainings/meetings, and the demographic composition of training participants in order to evaluate the success of the program.